microsoft/AISkillsForWindows/doc/Microsoft.AI.Skills.SkillInterfacePreview.md

 ##### HighPerformanceIndex

-The ranking in terms of performance of this GPU device relative to others.
+The ranking in terms of performance of this DirectX device relative to others.

 ```csharp
 ushort HighPerformanceIndex { get; }